EdgeFirstAI/documentation/docs/studio/dataio.md

 - cube: filename.
 - scales: filename.

-This will return an array of s3 keys and pre-signed url as follows:
+This will return an array of s3 keys and presigned url as follows:

 ```
 {